polymerdao/old-demo-dapps/README.md

    ```
 4. **Create a Pull Request:** Submit a pull request with your changes.

-## Contribution Guidelines

-Before contributing, please read our [Contribution Guidelines](LINK_TO_GUIDELINES).
-This includes coding standards, documentation expectations, and more.

 ## Acknowledgments

 Contributors are the heartbeat of this project!
-We maintain a [Contributors List](LINK_TO_CONTRIBUTORS_FILE) to acknowledge the hard work and dedication of everyone who contributes.
+We will add a contributors list soon to acknowledge the hard work and dedication of everyone who contributes.

 ## Questions or Suggestions?